Understanding the Sciatic Nerve

 The sciatic nerve is one of the largest nerves in our bodies.
 This nerve begins in the lower back, travels behind the hip joint and through the buttocks, continues down the back of each leg, and ends at each foot.

 Serving such a long distance within our bodies, the sciatic nerve also has branches that reach out from its direct path, to provide sensation and mobility to the lower extremities and hips.
+When this nerve becomes irritated or compressed, it can cause significant discomfort, prompting many individuals to seek effective sciatica treatment in NYC with Dr. Stieber for pain relief and improved function.

 What is Sciatica?